 _id

-This parameter of type string, when supplied, represents the resource identifier to be retrieved
+This parameter of type string, when supplied, represents the resource identifier to be retrieved.
+It is intended to retrieve one specific resource instance for which the id is known.
+An example could be to get a specific instance for which reception is not complete or may have been updated.

 Note: A search using _id is always an exact match search.